colak/neme/README.md

 Support for this repository is offered at the [Textpattern forum](http://forum.textpattern.com/viewtopic.php?pid=302334).

-To use these templates you need a [Textpattern cms](http://www.textpattern.com) version higher than 4.8.7  installed on your site.
+To use these templates you need a [Textpattern cms](http://www.textpattern.com) version equal or higher to 4.8.7  installed on your site.